jedgroev/SGWebsite/README_Lesson_template.md

 Get RStudio here: https://www.rstudio.com/

 ### Datasets :
-The best thing is to upload your datasets and all necessary files on a stable archive :inbox_tray: such as [Zenodo](https://zenodo.org/) or on the [UvA Figshare account](https://uvaauas.figshare.com/).
+The best thing is to upload your datasets and all necessary files on a stable archive :open_file_folder: such as [Zenodo](https://zenodo.org/) or on the [UvA Figshare account](https://uvaauas.figshare.com/).
 For Zenodo, there is a Science Park Study Group community :family: that host all Study Group related files: https://zenodo.org/communities/scienceparkstudygroup/.

 ## Lesson outline